 - 3D massage allows for deeper massages by moving massage nodes in or out to change the intensity of the massage.

-- 4D massage chairs incorporate speed and rhythm to the massage, which can create a more personalized experience closer to a real massage.
-Sensors can actually detect tight areas and slow down to work on those problem spots.
+- 4D massage chairs incorporate speed and rhythm to the massage, which can create a more personalized experience closer to a real, in-person massage.
+Sensors can actually detect tight areas and slow down to work on those problem spots in certain builds.

 Massage chairs can have extras, as well.
 Most have some level of heat therapy, while others can have adjustable air compression, a foot and calf massager, or zero-gravity reclining.
-Higher end models will have Bluetooth speakers and body-scanning equipment to automatically adjust the massage width and height to fit your frame.
-That said, more features generally means a higher price tag as well.
+Higher end models can have Bluetooth speakers and body scanning equipment to automatically adjust the massage width and height to fit your frame.
+That said, more features generally means a higher price tag, as well.

 Massage Areas and Range